Banská Štiavnica: Churches

 In Kalvária Banská Štiavnica there is a complex of churches and chapels near Ostry vrch which was built in the eighteenth century by the Jesuits.

 Demographics

-Banská Štiavnica has a population of 10,674 (as of December 31, 2005).
+dBanská Štiavnica has a population of 10,674 (as of December 31, 2005).
 According to the 2001 census, 93.9% of inhabitants were Slovaks and 2% Romani people.
 Many people are descendants of the Carpathian Germans, who played a very important role in the medieval history of the town.
 The religious makeup was 65% Roman Catholics, 18.9% people with no religious affiliation, and 7.6% Lutherans.